Philip741/ecommerce-backend/README.md

    ## Description
    An api for a simulated ecommerce application
    ## Instructions
-   Clone the repo and use npm i to install the necessary dependencies.
+   Clone the repo and use npm i to install the necessary dependencies

+   You will need a mysql database to connect to

+   Create and setup a .env file in the root of the project directory

+   Set user , password and database name in the file

+   You can use the data in the seeds directory to prepopulate the database for testing
    ## Usage
    Once setup you can utilize a REST client like insomnia to access the API